Try our ASE mechanic practice tests.

 Ambition Will Get You There

 If cars and racing are your life and you aren’t afraid of the tough competition, go after the title of NASCAR mechanic.
-You’ll have a salary of approximately $42,000-$65,000 and the ability to move higher to other roles.
+You’ll have a salary of approximately $45,306 - $84,500 (ZipRecruiter).

-But even if you want to stay put in the garage, you’ll always enjoy your work and the people you meet.
+Even if you decide to stay put in the garage, you’ll always enjoy your work and the people you meet.